Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: This script prints the lines from /etc/passwd that matches the word 'root' and 3 lines after each
 17-hidethisword: This script displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'
 18-letteronly: This script displays all lines of the file /etc/ssh/sshd_config starting with a letter including capital letters as well
+19-AZ: This script replaces all characters A and c from standard input to Z and e to standard output respectively.